Expressions of Interest are sought from prospective editors of themed issues

 *Current deadline: Monday 1 May 2017 (end of the day)

 The ICS has changed the publishing pattern of its journal, the Bulletin of the Institute of Classical Studies.
-From 2017, we are publishing themed issues rather than general issues.
+We are now publishing themed issues rather than general issues.
 These appear twice per year.

 The subject matter of a themed issue may relate to any area of Classical Studies broadly defined, including archaeology.
 A themed issue might derive from a conference or seminar series which has already taken place, for example, publishing selected papers from those occasions; it might involve entirely fresh commissions; it might represent a balance of papers which have already been presented, and others which are specially invited.